Army of the Republic of Vietnam: Final campaigns

 Without the necessary funds and facing a collapse in South Vietnamese troop and civilian morale, it was becoming increasingly difficult for the ARVN to achieve a victory against the PAVN.
 Moreover, the withdrawal of U.S. aid encouraged North Vietnam to begin a new military offensive against South Vietnam.
 This resolve was strengthened when the new American administration did not think itself bound to this promise Nixon made to Thieu of a "severe retaliation" if Hanoi broke the 1973 Paris Peace Accords.

 The fall of Huế to PAVN forces on 26 March 1975 began an organized rout of the ARVN that culminated in the complete disintegration of the South Vietnamese government.
 Withdrawing ARVN forces found the roads choked with refugees making troop movement almost impossible.
 North Vietnamese forces took advantage of the growing instability, and with the abandoned equipment of the routing ARVN, they mounted heavy attacks on all fronts.
 With collapse all but inevitable, many ARVN generals abandoned their troops to fend for themselves and ARVN soldiers deserted en masse.
 The 18th Division held out at Xuân Lộc from 9 to 21 April before being forced to withdraw.
 President Thiệu resigned his office on 21 April and left the country.
 At Bien Hoa, ARVN soldiers made a strong resistance against PAVN forces, however, ARVN defenses at Cu Chi and Hoc Mon start to collapse under the overwhelming PAVN attacks.
 In the Mekong Delta and Phu Quoc Island, many of ARVN soldiers were aggressive and intact to prevent VC taking over any provincial capitals.
 Less than a month after Huế, Saigon fell and South Vietnam ceased to exist as a political entity.
 The sudden and complete destruction of the ARVN shocked the world.
 Even their opponents were surprised at how quickly South Vietnam collapsed.

-There were hundreds of soldiers, officers, and colonels who committed suicide, making a decision not to live under communism.
-Five ARVN generals committed suicide during late April to avoid capture by the PAVN/VC and potential reeducation camps.
-General Le Nguyen Vy committed suicide in Lai Khe shortly after hearing Duong Van Minh surrender from the radio.
-Both ARVN generals in Can Tho, Le Van Hung and Nguyen Khoa Nam, committed suicide after deciding not to prolong resistance against outnumbered PAVN/VC soldiers in Mekong Region.
-Brigadier General Tran Van Hai committed suicide by poison at Dong Tam Base Camp.
-General Pham Van Phu committed suicide at a hospital in Saigon.
+Five ARVN generals died by suicide during late April to avoid capture by the PAVN/VC and potential reeducation camps.
+General Lê Nguyên Vỹ died via suicide in Lai Khe shortly after hearing Duong Van Minh surrender from the radio.
+Both ARVN generals in Can Tho, Le Van Hung and Nguyen Khoa Nam, took his own life after deciding not to prolong resistance against outnumbered PAVN/VC soldiers in Mekong Region.
+Brigadier General Tran Van Hai took his own life by poison at Dong Tam Base Camp.
+General Pham Van Phu died by suicide at a hospital in Saigon.